 • Develop teachers so that their thinking fits with the new curricula and so they can improve the level of students.

 How students’ hopes changed between 2016 and 2017:

 Additional universities are being opened so more students can enrol in higher education and work is continuing to encourage females into higher education.
 There are also provisions being made for students who are interested in missions.
 The government have increased the number of foreign missions with suitable budgets for students.

-The measures Saudi Arabia are currently undertaking are not aimed at a temporary development in 2017, but are aimed at a greater goal, a plan to be set to reap the benefits by 2030.
+The measures Saudi Arabia are currently undertaking are not aimed at a temporary development in 2017 but are aimed at a greater goal; a plan to reap the benefits by 2030.
 The Saudi government have also developed plans to increase the effectiveness of vocational training and the use of modern technologies to support the education system on continuous development.